A First-Order Logic with Frames: Background: First-Order Logic with Recursive Definitions and Uninterpreted Combinations of Theories

 \section{Background: First-Order Logic with Recursive Definitions and Uninterpreted Combinations of Theories}

-The base logic upon which we build frame logic is a first order logic with recursive definitions (FO-RD), where we allow a foreground sort and several background sorts, each with their individual theories (like arithmetic, sets, arrays, etc.).
+The base logic upon which we build frame logic is a first order logic with recursive definitions (FO-RD), where we allow a foreground sort and several background sorts, each with their individual theories (like arithmetic, sets, arrays, etc.). \revII{The logic FO-RD is essentially the same as the classical first-order logic with least fixpoints (FO+lfp) studied in finite model theory and databases from the 1980s~\cite{libkin04,vardi1982,immerman1982,relational-logic+lfp,chandra-harel}.
+The only difference is that we give names to recursive definitions that have least fixpoint semantics.
+(Logics with inductive definitions over non-mononotonic bodies are also studied in the literature; see Section~\ref{sec:rel-work}) on related work.}

 The foreground sort and functions involving the foreground sort are \emph{uninterpreted} (not constrained by theories).
 This hence can be seen as an uninterpreted combination of theories over disjoint domains.
 This logic has been defined and used to model heap verification before~\cite{loding18}.

 We will build frame logic over such a framework where \spps{} are modeled as subsets of elements of the foreground sort.
 When modeling heaps in program verification using logic, the foreground sort will be used to model \emph{locations of the heap}, uninterpreted functions from the foreground sort to foreground sort will be used to model \emph{pointers}, and uninterpreted functions from the foreground sort to the background sort will model \emph{data fields}.
 Consequently, \spps{} will be subsets of locations of the heap, which is appropriate as these are the domains of pointers that change when a program updates a heap.